 - State employees will be assessed other fees, i.e. laboratory fees, assessment fees, access fees, etc.

 - Must have been registered and attending the course prior to the add/drop date and subsequently dropped due to cancellation for non-payment, class roll or other process.
-Students must document why the original drop occurred (document using reinstatement form available in the Q & A/Registration Office).
+Students must document why the original drop occurred (document using reinstatement form available in the Q & A/Falcon Center).
 Courses dropped due to an administrative error, documented by a signed statement from the faculty member or director/department chairperson of the department that caused the error, may be reinstated.

 - Must have a signature from the instructor of each course in which they are re-enrolling, indicating that they have been attending the section and have permission to get back into the course.